- 1 Introducing Bowdoin

-To apply to Bowdoin, you’ll first need to create a Common App profile and add Bowdoin as one of your colleges, then complete the basic Common App questions.
-For more advice on how to navigate the Common App, take a look at the CollegeVine User’s Guide to the Common App, as well as our targeted posts regarding how to fill out the sections on your demographics, citizenship, academics, activities, awards, and more.
+To apply to Bowdoin, you’ll first need to create a Common App profile and add the school as one of your colleges, then complete the basic Common App questions.
+For more advice on how to navigate the Common App, take a look at the CollegeVine User’s Guide to the Common Application, as well as our targeted posts regarding how to fill out the sections on your demographics, citizenship, academics, activities, awards, and more.

-After you’ve completed the main portion of the Common App, you’ll move on to answering the school-specific questions and essay for Bowdoin.
-To get to Bowdoin’s school-specific questions, navigate to your My Colleges tab and click on Bowdoin.
+After you’ve completed the main portion of the Common App, you’ll move on to answering the school-specific questions and essay.
+To get to Bowdoin’s school-specific questions, navigate to your My Colleges tab and click on “Bowdoin.”
 You’ll see the following screen, as illustrated by a sample applicant’s profile:

 For the General section, you’ll answer the following questions:

 For the Academics section, you’ll answer the following question:

 For the Contacts section, you’ll answer the following question: